 Form CT-60-QSSS, Qualified Subchapter S Subsidiary Information Schedule, must be filed to notify the Tax Department that a qualified subchapter S subsidiary (QSSS) is included in your return.
-You must check the box on line 117 of Form CT-3-A, and attach Form CT-60-QSSS to your CT-3-A return.
+You must mark an X in the box on line C of Form CT-3-A, and attach Form CT-60-QSSS to your CT-3-A return.